-We are offering shares of our common stock.
+We are offering 6,500,000 shares of our common stock.
 This is our initial public offering and no public market currently exists for our common stock.
-We expect the initial public offering price to be between \$ and \$ per share.
+The initial public offering price is \$14.00 per share.

-We have applied to list our common stock on The NASDAQ Global Market under the symbol "NH."
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "NH."
 We are an "emerging growth company" as defined under the federal securities laws and, as such, have elected to comply with certain reduced public company reporting requirements.

-Following this offering, our Chairman and Chief Executive Officer, and entities affiliated with him, will control approximately % of the voting power of our common stock (assuming (i) the midpoint of the price range and the number of shares offered by us in this offering as set forth above remain the same, (ii) no exercise of the underwriters' option to purchase additional shares, (iii) the purchase of \$ million of shares in this offering described below and (iv) the conversion of certain indebtedness described elsewhere in this prospectus).
+Following this offering, our Chairman and Chief Executive Officer, and entities affiliated with him, will control approximately 58.1% of the combined voting power of our common stock based on (i) the conversion of \$40.0 million aggregate principal amount of a note plus accrued and unpaid interest thereon owed to NantOmics, LLC into 2,899,297 shares of our common stock on June 1, 2016 at the initial public offering price of \$14.00 per share, (ii) the purchase of approximately \$5.0 million of shares in this offering by entities affiliated with Dr. Patrick Soon-Shiong, (iii) no purchase of shares of common stock from an existing stockholder pursuant to the put agreement, and (iv) no exercise of the underwriters' option to purchase additional shares, each as described elsewhere in this prospectus.
 As a result of their ownership, they will be able to control any action requiring the general approval of our stockholders, including the election of our board of directors, the adoption of amendments to our certificate of incorporation and bylaws and the approval of any merger or sale of substantially all of our assets.
-We will be a "controlled company" within the meaning of the NASDAQ Global Market corporate governance rules.
+We will be a "controlled company" within the meaning of the NASDAQ Global Select Market corporate governance rules.
 See "Management-Controlled Company Exemption."

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors." beginning on page 16 of this prospectus.
+See " Risk Factors" beginning on page 14 of this prospectus.